 What is a designated resolution?

-Designated resolutions are reserved for major decisions by the body corporate for example the subdivision of a principal unit, selling common property, additions to common property and redevelopments under s68 of the UTA.
+A designated resolution is reserved for major decisions by the body corporate for example the subdivision of a principal unit, selling common property, additions to common property and redevelopments under s68 of the UTA.

 The designated resolution process entails the body corporate passing the designated resolution and serving notice to every unit owner and every person or entity that has a registered interest over any unit (for example mortgagees).
 Those affected have 28 days to object to the designated resolution.
 While parties can object to a designated resolution, it is a rare occurrence.
 Tang v Body Corporate 155936 NZHC 2813, is one of the few cases that highlight the objection process.